JulianKahnert/Matlab-AU-files/README.md

 ---------------
-Please and contact me at <mailto:JTKahnert@icloud.com> for additional questions.
+Please open an issues for additional questions.

 ---------------
 This projected is licensed under the terms of the MIT license.